inkytonik/dsinfo/README.md

 macro (`twoargs` in the example above.)

-As shown in the example above, if the method name is qualified then the method that is called comes the specified object and/or package.
+As shown in the example above, if the method name is qualified then the method that is called comes from the specified object and/or package.

 If the method name is unqualified then the method must exist in the scope of the call of the macro.